-Today is August 28 and the Navigate the Chaos question to consider is “how often do you know the future is yet in your power?”
+Today is August 28 and the Navigate the Chaos question to consider is “how often do you remind yourself the future is yet in your power?”
 People who navigate the chaos understand the words of American poet and civil rights activist Maya Angelou: “I love to see a young girl go out and grab the world by the lapels.
 Life’s a bitch.
 You’ve got to go out and kick ass.”
 One such young girl that kicked ass was Mary Pickford.

 In 1909, at 17 years of age, when Pickford was between stage engagements, she approached director D. W. Griffith at the Biograph Company in New York and asked for work in moving pictures.
 She had no intention of working permanently in the new medium but hoped the income would tide her over before she went back to Belasco and the stage.